yuhakim-ux/25-vibe-and-thrive-impact/README.md

 ## Get Started (Recommended for Designers)
 1. Click the green **"Use this template"** button at the top-right of this page.
+2. Choose **“Create a new repository”**
-2. Name your new repo and hit "Create repository".
+3. Name your new repo, mark it as **private**, and then click **"Create repository"**.
-3. Open it in Cursor using `cmd+p` → "Open Repository...".
+4. You will be navigated to your new repo.
+Copy the URL.
+5. Open Cursor, and select **“Clone repo”** and paste the URL.
+6. Then, in the Cursor command line, run `npm install`.
+Once that is complete, run `npm run dev` and open `http://localhost:3000/` in your browser to see a live preview while you work on your project!

 That’s it.
 You’re ready to start prompting in Cursor.